JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 The routing policy language supports `deny`, `allow`, `segments`, and `default` primitives with fixed precedence (`deny > allow > segments > default`) to shape reachability at compile time.
-Super Router evaluates the same policy language as Centralized Router and Full Mesh Trio — the compilation unit is scope-invariant.
+Super Router evaluates the same policy language as Centralized Router and Full Mesh Trio, the compilation unit is scope-invariant.

 For examples using segmentation, deny rules, and zero-trust policies, see the [Centralized Egress Dual Stack Full Mesh Trio Demo](../centralized_egress_dual_stack_full_mesh_trio_demo).